ParvaCamer/OpenClassroomsP8/README.md

 ## English version

 ### What is it about ?
-A project requested by my bootcamp.
+A project requested by my bootcamp OpenClassrooms.
 I had to rework and improve an existing project

 ### Project's link :
 - https://parvacamer.github.io/OpenClassroomsP8/